 Anyway, after finishing Night in the Woods–I’ve started a fourth playthrough to tie up loose ends, but I’m not pushing to get it done–I’m at loose ends again.
 My general M.O. with games: obsessing over a game and mainlining it until I’m done.
 Then, trying a dozen other games until I find another I like.
 Sometimes, more than a dozen.
 I’ll give them a few minutes or a few hours, but they don’t catch my interest.
 I can say with confidence that there are a few genres I don’t like–RTS, anime, JRPG, and platformers.
 However, I’ve found some games within those categories enjoyable, but games that barely fit into the categories.

 The problem is, I still have no idea what I’m going to like when I play it.
 I mean, there are games I’m pretty sure I won’t like, but like?
 Not as easy to discern.
-I wrote about Battle Chef Brigade and how much I was enjoying it, but write after that post, it took a turn for the weird in terms of the story, and the pace got way too frenetic for me, and I haven’t touched it in several days.
+I wrote about Battle Chef Brigade and how much I was enjoying it, but right after that post, it took a turn for the weird in terms of the story, and the pace got way too frenetic for me, and I haven’t touched it in several days.
 That’s the frustrating thing–when I like a game, but then go off it for whatever reason.
 I love Hollow Knight, but I reached a point where I was just too bad to play the game.
 Same with Nuclear Throne and Enter the Gungeon.
 I *might* have been able to git gud at Hollow Knight if I put in a great amount of time, but not the other two.
 I should know with Nuclear Throne.
 I put countless hours into it, and I couldn’t get past the wall (looping more than once).

 It’s actually a miracle that I stuck with Dark Souls long enough to finish each game because I’m terrible at them.
 I watch streamers go through them much more easily than I did, and while I can see what they’re doing, I can’t duplicate it.
 I’ve said it before, and I’ll say it again.
 I’m just too old.
 My reactions aren’t swift enough, and while I’m good enough to play the games, I’m not good enough to, say, no-hit the game.
 Hell, I can’t even make it through a boss once without getting hit.
 No deaths?
 Ha!
 No, that wouldn’t happen, either.
 I think no summoning is about as hardcore as I’ll get with the games, and I didn’t even stick to that all the time (most of the time, especially in the vanilla games, but not all the DLC.
 The first one, though, Artorias of the Abyss, I soloed all the bosses, and, yes, I’m proud of that).